brentReno/30dayChallenge_learn_react/readme.md

 Finished two more sections of Code School's git hub.
 One more, and back to reactprogram.
 Gaining a clearer understanding of React.

 10-21
 Brushed up on es2015.
 Wasn't to familiar with it.
 Helpful in learning React syntax.
 Should have done this first.

+10-22 More with es2015.
+CodeSchool was acting up, so I didn't get as much done as I would like.

 Things to remember
 -------------------